 - Provide a valuable resource to an employer and make a real-world impact.

 Finding an internship is:

 - Similar to finding a job.
-You look for opportunities and apply for them.
+Complete the "Checklist for Internship and Job Search Success."
+Establish a GoldPASS account.
+Look for opportunities and apply for them.

-- Often easier than finding a job.
+- Sometimes easier than finding a job.
 Employers value the opportunity to evaluate interns as potential employees and benefit from the energy and ideas interns bring to the workplace.

 During the internship, make the most of it by: